Xiaomi Mi 10 Pro: analysis, characteristics and opinion

 One of the points that this Mi 10 Pro stands out for is its build quality.
 No self-respecting flagship can afford not to convey a premium feel when you hold it in your hand – and it does.

-On this occasion, Xiaomi bets on what seems to be the trend combination for 2020 among high-end manufacturers: a sober combination of metal and glass with a matte tornado back to differentiate itself from other devices on the market, which already have this last element almost by default.
+On this occasion, Xiaomi is betting on what seems to be the trend combination for 2020 among high-end manufacturers: a sober metal and glass cocktail with a matte tornado back to differentiate itself from other devices on the market, which already have this last element almost by default.
 That it is not shiny in its posterior area allows to achieve a double objective: to maintain the wireless charging capacity and get fingerprints printed on it with less clarity.

 Its front is defined by a 6.67-inch Super AMOLED display, whose sides are curved to give a feeling of greater immersion in what one is seeing on it.
 Yes, it has a small chin in its lower area and the lens for selfies pierced directly in said panel.
 A location, by the way, that allows it to go more unnoticed when the phone is horizontal when playing, for example, since it is hidden by the fingers themselves.